 ✅ Check and fix USB connection issues on Windows and macOS.

-✅ Restart or reset your voice recorder if it’s not detected.
+✅ Reset the voice recorder if it’s not detected.

 ✅ Format the device’s memory to recover missing recordings.